Brian Senior: Nevena Senior

 Brian's wife Nevena Mihaylova Senior (born 21 September 1959) is a world champion ladies bridge player and a regular participant in European (European Bridge League) and world (World Bridge Federation) championship tournaments since the late 1980s.
-As Nevena Deleva she played for the Bulgaria women at least to 1993 when she was playing captain in the European championships.
+As Nevena Deleva she played for the Bulgaria women at least to 1993.
+She won the 1987 European Women's Pairs Championship partnering with Matilda Poplilov.
+She was playing captain in the European championships.
 They won bronze medals in the 1988 World Team Olympiad and placed 13th in 1992.
 By 2000 she played for the England women, who won the same event in both 2008 and 2012 (now as part of the first and second World Mind Sports Games).
 For the Venice Cup, or odd-years world teams championship, England has qualified with Senior a member of the six-person team in 2003, 2011, and 2013, finishing fourth and second on the latter occasions.

 Sometime prior to the 2014 European and world meets (summer and October), Nevena Senior ranked 18th among 73 Women World Grand Masters by world masterpoints (MP).
 At least for the SportAccord World Mind Games in December 2011, where the England women were second in a four-team showcase, Senior played with Heather Dhondy, recently the 3rd-ranking Grand Master by masterpoints.